NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

 10. key_word_match.ipynb: a demo for key word serach(Aho–Corasick algorithm) and some analysis for the result
 11. statics_analysis.ipynb: shows the statistic analysis in terms of the number and length of tweet, language, emojis, hashtags for different states.
 12. tokenization + LDA.ipynb: tokenizes the text tata and runs LDA model at different scenario
+13. Run_Statistic.ipynb: Applied the Kolmogorov-Smirnov test to each LDA model and visulization.

 /pyhton script/: the code run on HPC
 1. Run_LDA.py: running and tuning LDA